Travel Grants 2020 Annual AUA Urology Advocacy Summit

 - For MD’s, a medical license valid in the United States or Canada and proof of satisfactory completion of residency training are required.

 - For all human Research, IRB number and approval must be documented.
-Pre clinical animal research should be reviewed and approved my the ACAR at funding institution.
+Pre-clinical animal research should be reviewed and approved by the ACAR at funding institution.

 Awards will be paid to the sponsoring institution (medical school, hospital, university).
-Awards can’t be paid directly to the successful applicant or mentor.
-Funds will be payable in two annual installments available for distribution on or about July 1, 2017 and January 1, 2018.
+Awards will not be paid directly to the successful applicant or mentor.
+Funds will be payable in two annual installments available for distribution on or about July 1, 2019 and January 1, 2020.
 The SMSNA Foundation does not withhold taxes from the stipends (i.e., federal withholding, social security, local or state taxes, etc.).
 It is the responsibility of the recipient to ensure that appropriate federal and local taxes are accounted for.